Breakfast cereals, pasta sauces, and salad dressings are often loaded with sugar, but they’re not the only ones. See our list of top offenders.

-So, look on the ingredient label for the sugar content of your favorite marinara or Alfredo before planning your meal.
+So, look on the ingredient label for the sugar content of your favourite marinara or Alfredo before planning your meal.

-Yogurt is full of healthy calcium and protein, but even low-fat flavoured yogurt can have 17 to 33 grams pf sugar per 8-ounce serving – that’s about as much as 2 scoops (1 cup) of chocolate ice cream.
+Yoghurt is full of healthy calcium and protein, but even low-fat flavoured yoghurt can have 17 to 33 grams of sugar per 8-ounce serving – that’s about as much as 2 scoops (1 cup) of chocolate ice cream.
 When shopping, look for ones that are lower in sugar.
 Or, buy it plain and toss in the fruit of your choice.

 Sweet dressings, such as raspberry vinaigrette, French, and Catalina, have the most sugar – about 5 to 7 grams of sugar in a 2-tablespoon serving.
 So watch how much you pour on.
 A lower-sugar option is a light homemade vinegar and oil dressing.
 It will have only about 1 gram of sugar in the same amount.

 Yes, we all know fruity kids’ cereals are high in sugar, but even healthier-sounding ones sneak it in.
 Many popular oat, corn and bran cereals have 10-20 grams or more per cup.
 No matter what the front of the box promises, read the ingredients label to be sure of what you’re getting.

 Most of those drinks that say they’ll give you a lift have tons of sugar along with caffeine.
 Some energy drinks have about 25 grams per 8-ounce serving.
 How about having some cool water instead?
 Sometimes being dehydrated can make you feel tired.

 Mandarin oranges in light syrup have about 39 grams of sugar per 1-cup serving.
 You can minimize the sugar somewhat by draining the cup – that gets you to about 15.5 grams.